Adequacy of nonsingular matrices over commutative principal ideal domains: Abstract

 \section{Abstract}

-The notion of the adequacy of commutative domains was introduced by Helmer in Bull.
-Amer.Math.
-Soc., 49 (1943), 225--236.
-In the present paper we extend the concept of adequacy to noncommutative B\'ezout rings.
-We show that the set of nonsingular second-order matrices over a commutative principal ideal domain is adequate.
+The notion of adequacy for commutative domains was introduced by Helmer in \textit{Bull.
+Amer.
+Math.
+Soc.}, \textbf{49} (1943), 225--236.
+In the present paper, we extend the concept of adequacy to noncommutative B\'ezout rings.
+We show that the set of nonsingular $2 \times 2$ matrices over a commutative principal ideal domain is adequate.